ctb/pony-build/README.txt

 The command: ::

-   python bin/run-qx-server <shelve filename> <port>
+   python -m pony_build.qx_web.run <shelve filename> <port>

-will run the Quixote-baesd pony-build Web app on the given port, reading & writing from the shelve database in 'filename'.
+will run the Quixote-based pony-build Web app on the given port, reading & writing from the shelve database in 'filename'.

 For example, ::

-   python bin/run-qx-server test.db 8080
+   python -m pony_build.qx_web.run test.db 8080

 will run a server that can be accessed on http://localhost:8080/.
 This server will report on whatever results are sent to it by the client (see